Scattering and uniform in time error estimates for splitting method in NLS: Introduction

 \subsection{Organization of the paper}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:exact}, we recall some standard results related to \eqref{eq:NLS}, including global in time estimates, establish some new ones (in particular Theorem~\ref{theo:B}), to provide general estimates on solutions to \eqref{eq:NLS}.
 Section~\ref{sec:numerical} is devoted to general estimates involving the numerical solution (discrete in time).
 The main novelties concern the introduction of the operator $J$, and the difficulties caused by its absence of commutation with the frequency cut-off $\Pi_\tau$.
 Theorem~\ref{theo:CVL2} is proved in Section~\ref{sec:CVL2}.
 In Section~\ref{sec:local}, we establish local $\Sigma$ stability results (Proposition~\ref{prop:local-stab}); there, local means local in time, allowing a neighborhood to $t=\infty$.
 In Section~\ref{sec:more}, we prove refined estimates allowing to conclude with the proof of Theorem~\ref{theo:stability} in Section~\ref{sec:stability}.
+Finally Section~\ref{sec:conclusion} is dedicated to a summary and a list of possible related extensions.